sasha-barshay/TiM/description.md

 Debug tools available for troubleshooting permissions All major features functional for multi-user scenarios This application provides a complete time tracking and billing solution suitable for consulting firms, agencies, and professional services organizations with multiple clients and team members.

+#### GUI

+## **1. Dashboard Screen (Main Overview)**

+Prompt:

+> Design a **dashboard page for a time-tracking and billing app** with a **left sidebar navigation** and a **top bar**.
+The **sidebar contains icons with labels** for: Dashboard, Time Entries, Customers, Reports, Settings, and User Management.
+The **main area** should have **three metric cards** at the top displaying “Hours Logged (This Month)”, “Earnings”, and “Active Customers”, each with a subtle pastel gradient background and a large number.
+Below the metrics, place a **Recent Activity Timeline** showing the latest time entries (customer, hours, date).
+Use clean spacing, soft card shadows, and a minimalistic, modern look that scales well to mobile (the sidebar collapses into a hamburger menu).

+---

+## **2. Time Entry Form (Add/Edit Time Entry Screen)**

+Prompt:

+> Create a **Time Entry form screen** for a time tracking app.
+The form includes: Date Picker, Start Time and End Time fields (side by side on desktop, stacked on mobile), a dropdown to select Customer, a large Text Area for Work Description, and a Status Selector (Draft, Submitted).
+Below the form, place a “Save Entry” button.
+Add validation messages inline (e.g., “Minimum 30 minutes required”).
+Layout the form inside a card with rounded corners and padding.
+The top should have a breadcrumb or header “Log Time Entry”.

+---

+## **3. Customers List Screen (Customer Management)**

+Prompt:

+> Design a **Customer Management screen** with a table listing Customers.
+Columns: Customer Name, Contact Info, Status (Active/Archived), Assigned Account Manager.
+Add a top-right “Add Customer” button.
+Each row has action buttons (Edit, Archive).
+On smaller screens, stack customer details vertically per card.
+Clicking “Add Customer” opens a side drawer or modal with a form to input Name, Billing Info, Timezone, Hourly Rate.
+Use alternating row backgrounds and responsive columns for mobile.

+---

+## **4. Reports & Analytics Screen**

+Prompt:

+> Create a **Reports Dashboard** for time tracking and billing.
+At the top, place filter controls (date range picker, customer dropdown, status filter).
+Below, display two charts: a **bar chart showing Monthly Logged Hours** and a **pie chart of Top Customers by Revenue**.
+Include a **“Export CSV” button**.
+The layout should adapt to mobile with charts stacking vertically.
+Use light card backgrounds, rounded edges, and clear chart labels with tooltips.

+---

+## **5. User Management Screen (Admin Panel)**

+Prompt:

+> Build a **User Management panel** with a list of users.
+Each row shows: Name, Email, Role (Admin, Account Manager, Engineer), Status (Active/Inactive), and action buttons (Edit, Remove).
+At the top, place an “Invite User” button that opens a modal with fields: Email, Role Selector, Timezone.
+The sidebar navigation remains consistent.
+For mobile, switch to a card layout per user.

+---

+## **6. Settings – Working Schedule Templates Screen**

+Prompt:

+> Design a **Settings screen for Working Schedule Templates**.
+List all templates with Name, Timezone, and Workdays (e.g., Mon-Fri 09:00-17:00).
+Each template card has Edit and Delete buttons.
+At the top, an “Add Template” button opens a form modal.
+Layout the list as cards on desktop and stacked items on mobile.

+---

+## **7. Responsive Mobile View Prompt (Global)**

+Prompt:

+> Ensure all screens adapt to mobile viewports:

+* Sidebar collapses into a top hamburger menu.
+* Forms and modals go fullscreen width.
+* Tables transform into stacked lists with vertical content alignment.
+* Cards and metrics rearrange into a single column grid.
+  Maintain large tap targets and readable typography.